CABSEL/SINCERITIES/README.md

 # SINCERITIES
 SINCERITIES is a tool for inferring gene regulatory networks from time-stamped cross-sectional single cell transcriptional expression profiles.
+In particular, SINCERITIES recovers the causal relationships among genes by analyzing the evolution of the distribution of gene expression levels over time, quantified using distribution distances.
+We formulated the GRN inference as a regularised linear regression problem with ridge regression penalty function.
+The MATLAB version of SINCERITIES can be found below.